AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 * We did a simplified, generic version:
 	* Assumption: 1 GitHub account per task.
+	* Automated half of the job:
+		1. remove invalid
+		2. classification
+		3. respond to reporter
+		4. suggest assignee with the lowest workload (balance workload)
 * Method used:
 	* Small English CNN model from spacy